Anass-bekar/Drupalgeddon/README.md

 +You can by following comments understand and customize the exploit to fit your case.

-+the drupal 7.x(depending on the versions that the pimps script exploits) script uses the pimps script to send and execute a payload.
++the drupal 7.x exploit generates, uploads and executes a payload using msfvenom.

-+the drupal 8.x(depending on the versions that the drupalgeddon POC exploits) uses the cURL command to send a reverseshell whithin the request.
++the drupal 8.x exploit sends a simple one line reverseshell whithin the request.

 +start a listener in a separate terminal and execute the script.